LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/Skeleton.rst

-    initialize the ARKDLS or ARKSPILS mass matrix linear solver interface by attaching the mass linear solver object (and mass matrix object, if applicable) with one of the following calls (for details see the section :ref:`CInterface.LinearSolvers`):
+    initialize the ARKDLS or ARKSPILS mass matrix linear solver interface by attaching the mass linear solver object (and mass matrix object, if applicable) with one of the following calls (for details see the section :ref:`ARKStep_CInterface.LinearSolvers`):

     .. code-block:: c

        ier = ARKDlsSetMassLinearSolver(...);

        ier = ARKSpilsSetMassLinearSolver(...);

-12. Set linear solver interface optional inputs
+11. Set linear solver interface optional inputs

     Call ``ARKDlsSet*`` or ``ARKSpilsSet*`` functions to change optional inputs specific to that linear solver interface.
-See the section :ref:`CInterface.OptionalInputs` for details.
+See the section :ref:`ARKStep_CInterface.OptionalInputs` for details.

-13. Specify rootfinding problem
+12. Specify rootfinding problem

     Optionally, call :c:func:`ARKodeRootInit()` to initialize a rootfinding problem to be solved during the integration of the ODE system.
-See the section :ref:`CInterface.RootFinding` for general details, and the section :ref:`CInterface.OptionalInputs` for relevant optional
+See the section :ref:`ARKStep_CInterface.RootFinding` for general details, and the section :ref:`ARKStep_CInterface.OptionalInputs` for relevant optional
     input calls.

-14. Advance solution in time
+13. Advance solution in time

     For each point at which output is desired, call

     .. code-block:: c

-       ier = ARKode(arkode_mem, tout, yout, &tret, itask);
+       ier = ARKStepEvolve(arkode_mem, tout, yout, &tret, itask);

     Here, ``itask`` specifies the return mode.
 The vector ``yout`` (which can be the same as the vector ``y0`` above) will contain :math:`y(t_\text{out})`.
 See the section
-    :ref:`CInterface.Integration` for details.
+    :ref:`ARKStep_CInterface.Integration` for details.

-15. Get optional outputs
+14. Get optional outputs

-    Call ``ARK*Get*`` functions to obtain optional output.
-See the section :ref:`CInterface.OptionalOutputs` for details.
+    Call ``ARKStepGet*`` functions to obtain optional output.
+See the section :ref:`ARKStep_CInterface.OptionalOutputs` for details.

-16. Deallocate memory for solution vector
+15. Deallocate memory for solution vector

-    Upon completion of the integration, deallocate memory for the vector ``y`` (or ``yout``) by calling the destructor function defined by the NVECTOR implementation:
+    Upon completion of the integration, deallocate memory for the vector ``y`` (or ``yout``) by calling the destructor function:

     .. code-block:: c

-       N_VDestroy_***(y);
+       N_VDestroy(y);

-17. Free solver memory
+16. Free solver memory

-    Call ``ARKodeFree(&arkode_mem)`` to free the memory allocated for ARKode.
+    Call ``ARKStepFree(&arkode_mem)`` to free the memory allocated for the ARKStep module.

-18. Free linear solver and matrix memory
+17. Free linear solver and matrix memory

     Call :c:func:`SUNLinSolFree()` and (possibly)
     :c:func:`SUNMatDestroy()` to free any memory allocated for the linear solver and matrix objects created above.

-19. Finalize MPI, if used
+18. Finalize MPI, if used

     Call ``MPI_Finalize`` to terminate MPI.